instrumentisto/rust-incubator/orientation.md

 ## Submitting Solutions

+For each chapter or step of the bootcamp, you should create and submit a separate [PR (pull request)][PR].
+Make sure to give your PR a [relevant title](https://github.com/rust-lang-ua/rust_incubator/blob/master/faq.md#--how-should-i-name-pr).
+After you've completed your pull request, please remove any markers like "NOT READY", "DRAFT", or "WIP" from the title.
+In the description of your pull request, remember to tag all your mentors.

+Before merging the pull request into the main branch, you need to receive approval from at least one mentor.
+If more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all involved mentors.

-Each chapter/step of the boot camp must be submitted as a separate [PR (pull request)][PR] with a [relevant title](https://github.com/rust-lang-ua/rust_incubator/blob/master/faq.md#--how-should-i-name-pr).
-After you have completed the Pool Request, you should remove the marker "Not Ready / DRAFT / WIP" from the title.
-You must also specify one of your mentors in the reviewers of that Pool Request and tag all your mentors in the comment section of that Pool Request.
-Upon completion, mark the step as complete in the README's curriculum.
-Note that each step is a [Cargo workspace member][workspace], which means you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
-We recommend using tools like [rustfmt] and [Clippy] while you're writing your [Rust] code.
+Each step of the bootcamp is a [Cargo workspace member][workspace], meaning you can run and test it from the project root using commands like `cargo run -p step_1_8`.
+We highly recommend using tools like [rustfmt] and [Clippy] while writing your [Rust] code.

-Don't hesitate to approach your mentor/lead with questions.
-However, keep in mind that you may not receive a straightforward answer.
-Instead, you'll be guided towards a direction for your own exploration.
-Remember, in this learning journey, _it is primarily the mentor/lead who poses the questions, expecting comprehensive and precise responses._
+Never hesitate to reach out to your mentor or lead with questions.
+However, be aware that you may not always receive a direct answer.
+Instead, they may guide you towards a path for your own exploration and discovery.
+Remember, in this learning journey, it's usually the mentor or lead who asks the questions, expecting thorough and precise responses from you.

 ## Useful links